Rape Victims Lured By Crying Children? - Internet/Facebook Rumour

 Collected July 2012

-These messages that have started to circulate on Facebook are actually newer variants of a much older, long running hoax which reappears every few years in a different format.
-The messages that warn of a new way that gang members find and trap their victims are based on no reality whatsoever, just like other false "gang member" warnings like the Baby Car Seat hoax.
+These messages that have started to circulate the Internet are actually the latest variants of a much older, long running hoax which reappears every few years in various format.

 The conception of using crying children as bait to lure victims to houses is one that has been used by hoaxers for many years, like the below message which circulated via chain email for many months in 2004.